bsimser/fivem_uptime/README.md

 # fivem_uptime
-Show uptime in server list for FXServer
+Show uptime in server list for FXServer.

 ![Image of Yaktocat](gsKYHpY.png)

+## Note
+This is a resource from the [FiveM forums](https://forum.fivem.net/) and not written by me.
+I simply packaged it up and made it available here.
+If you have suggestions/changes/questions about the resource itself please refer to the [original FiveM thread here](https://forum.fivem.net/t/snippet-show-uptime-in-server-list/162956).

 ## Download & Installation